TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.policy.rst

-      A callable that takes two arguments, ``name`` and ``value``, where ``name`` is a header field name and ``value`` is an unfolded header field value, and returns a string subclass that represents that header.
+      A callable that takes two arguments, ``name`` and ``value``, where ``name`` is a header field name and ``value`` is an unfolded header field value, and returns a string subkundi that represents that header.
 A default ``header_factory`` (see :mod:`~email.headerregistry`) is provided
       that supports custom parsing for the various address and date :RFC:`5322` header field types, and the major MIME header field stypes.
 Support for